papercss/papercss/README.md

 ## About

 PaperCSS was originally made by [@rhyneav](https://github.com/rhyneav) to be something different than the typical mODerN STylEs and clean pages found in every other CSS framework.
 It was built with LESS and deployed on a single index.html page before being open sourced.
 It has since evolved; The CSS source has been rewritten in SCSS and the documentation is now built with Hugo (all thanks to some [wonderful contributors](https://github.com/papercss/papercss/graphs/contributors)).
-In addition to the original creator, it is maintained by [@Fraham](https://github.com/Fraham) and [@TotomInc](https://github.com/TotomInc).
+It is currently maintained by the [PaperCSS team](https://github.com/orgs/papercss/people).

 The goal of PaperCSS is to be as minimal as possible when adding classes.
 For example, a button should just look like a paper button.
 There shouldn't be a need to add a class such as `paper-button`.
 Because of this, adding PaperCSS to a markdown generated page should instantly paper-ize it.